-- Hottest Global Year on Record: 2014; As of July 2015, the current year (2015) is on pace to replace 2014 as the hottest year for both land/sea by a significant margin largely due to the growing "Strong El Niño event"
+- Hottest Global Year on Record: 2014-16; As of 2019, the two hottest years on record were 2015 & 2016 by a significant margin largely due to the strong El Niño event.

 Notes: The highest global temperature was originally recorded in El Azizia, Libya with a temperature of 58°C, but that reading has been deemed inaccurate due to inadequate measuring units that led to a higher measurement than surrounding areas.

 Some estimates indicate over 70,000 people may have died in the 2003 European heatwave, but numbers are lower because of the difficultly in gauging direct versus indirect death/s due to heat related illnesses.